Okuda Hiroko: Sleng Teng and use in popular music

 The "rock" preset is not usable at a normal rock and roll tempo (around 172 bpm).
 Only when the tempo knob is turned down to the 80-110 bpm range, home to reggae and dub, does it become possible to play an accompaniment to the "rock" preset.
-Okuda only learned of her part in "Under Me Sleng Teng"'s global success in August of 1986, when she read an article titled “The Sleng Teng Flood” in Japan's Music Magazine.
+Okuda only learned of her part in "Under Me Sleng Teng"'s global success in August 1986, when she read an article titled “The Sleng Teng Flood” in Japan's Music Magazine.
 The article described the wave of dozens and dozens of reggae songs being produced in Jamaica, all based on a Casiotone keyboard preset.

 Speculation about the source of the "rock" preset

 After the worldwide success of Sleng Teng many speculated as to the ultimate source of the "rock" preset.
 At first Eddie Cochran's 1958 song "Somethin' Else" or the Sex Pistols' 1976 track "Anarchy in the UK" were thought to be prime candidates, with "Somethin' Else" being widely accepted for decades by connoisseurs.
 In 2015 Okuda was quoted as saying the source was a track on an unnamed 1970's British rock album.
 This was later speculated to be the intro to David Bowie's "Hang On to Yourself", the 8th track on his 1972 album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
 However, referring to the question in 2022, Okuda said, “I did use to listen to a lot of British rock, so I’m sure there must have been songs that influenced me.
 But really, the bassline was something I came up with myself.
 It wasn’t based on any other tune.”

-Okuda has said that she had in mind to create a drum-and-bass line which would be easy to "toast" over, and attributes much of the success of the backing track to its simplicity, which allowed musicians to flexibly layer many types of compositions over it.
+Okuda has said that she had in mind to create a drum-and-bass line that would be easy to "toast" over, and attributes much of the success of the backing track to its simplicity, which allowed musicians to flexibly layer many types of compositions over it.
 She recalled that, "[i]n those days, my head was full of reggae.
 Even when I was trying to come up with a rock beat, I think it just naturally came out as something that would work in reggae as well."